SCHEDULE AND AVAILABILITY: This is an update as of 12/28/20.

 Hammond Bichronous.

 Yes!
 We restore Hammond Bichronous electric movements, and will deliver them back to you in as-new working condition.
 We understand these movements in all aspects and can address every failure issue.
-Yes, they are challenging restorations, but quite manageable.
+Yes, they are challenging and time-consuming restorations, but quite manageable.

 Hammond Bichronous are unique movements.
 Their unusual feature is that if power is lost, the movement continues to run on mainspring power for up to 30 minutes!
 This is accomplished with a separate rotor and wheel train which winds the mainspring, stacked on top of the standard synchronous gear train which drives the hands.
 This tandem gear train creates unusual restoration challenges, with dual fiber wheels and fiber bearing plates, all of which are worn or broken as found.

 Of course, these great clocks were often housed in unusually beautiful cases, including some which were offered in the “Postal Telegraph” format–large wall clocks that are a joy to own and sought after by collectors.
+Many were originally sold to postal depots and other industrial customers.
+There don’t seem to be many left in circulation, so they are prized.

 This is not the most economical restoration, so please contact us for typical pricing and lead time if you are interested in having your beautiful Hammond Bichronous electric clock restored.